abagayev/stop-russia/automation/linode/README.md

 Script creates linodes in random active region and setup everything for bombardier.

-Instance is running with existing password from env file, also cheapest linode is used (5 usd month)
+Instance is running with existing password from env file, also cheapest linode is used (5 usd month).

 ### Contributing